CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

     This section provides a summary of the steps to convert a REDCap project to Phenopackets v2.

-    * The starting point is to log in to your REDCap system and export the data to CSV format.
+    * The starting point is to log in to your REDCap system and export the data to CSV / Microsoft Excel (raw data) format.
 If you need more information on REDCap, we recommend consulting the comprehensive [documentation](https://confluence.research.cchmc.org/display/CCTSTRED/Cincinnati+REDCap+Resource+Center) provided by the Cincinnati Children's Hospital Medical Center.

+    ???
+Note "Can I export CSV / Microsoft Excel (labels) file?"

+        You can export it for you as as a reference, but as Feb-2024 `Convert-Pheno` works only with raw data.

     * After exporting the data, you must also download the REDCap dictionary in CSV format.
 This can be done within REDCap by navigating to `Project Setup/Data Dictionary/Download the current`.